Skip to main content

 Take This Simple Test to Check Your Heart Health

-According to the journal Medicine & Science in Sports & Exercise, just 30 minutes of stair-climbing a week, broken up in 10-minute sessions three times a week, can greatly improve cardiorespiratory fitness.
+Several recent studies have found that a simple set of stairs can be a powerful tool in maintaining good heart health.
+According to the journal Medicine & Science in Sports & Exercise, just 30 minutes of stair-climbing a week, broken into 10-minute sessions three times a week, can greatly improve cardiorespiratory fitness.

 Dr. Smriti Deshmukh

-Dr. Smriti Deshmukh is board-certified in cardiology, echocardiography and nuclear cardiology at White Plains Hospital, serving as the Director of Echocardiography.
+Dr. Smriti Deshmukh is board-certified in cardiology, echocardiography and nuclear cardiology at White Plains Hospital.
 She sees patients at 33 Davis Avenue and 2 Longview Avenue in White Plains.
 To make an appointment, call 914-849-7105.

 Similar Topics: cardiology, exercise,